Breast care center in San Antonio

 At Methodist Healthcare, we are committed to providing the highest level of quality breast care.
 We are proud to have been the first breast center in South Texas accredited by the National Accreditation Program for Breast Centers (NAPBC) and the only NQMBC Certified Quality Breast Center of Excellence in Texas in the Clinical category.
 We set the standard for interdisciplinary management of patients with breast disease and offer free education, support and guidance through all phases of their journey.

 Methodist Healthcare's preferred breast imaging services partner is South Texas Radiology Imaging Centers (STRIC).
 With multiple boutique mammography locations throughout San Antonio and accreditation from the American College of Radiology as a Breast Imaging Center of Excellence, STRIC provides a high level of personal care and strives to ensure a seamless patient experience, which is part of the Methodist Healthcare system mission for providing the highest level of patient satisfaction in care.
+Not sure what to expect at your mammogram screening?
+Check out our mammogram FAQ for everything you need to know before your mammogram.

 Through our partnership, we offer a variety of screening, diagnostic and interventional services, including: